 To modify a filter:

-To compare data:
+To compare data for groups:

 - In the filter properties dialog box, choose Compare.